brunoparga/fave-jobs-react/README.md

 It should be noted that the above paragraph is speculative and admittedly not very pragmatic.
 I don't have a lot of credence in that hypothesis and would be glad to learn better ways of thinking about the issue.

 The second decision alluded above sort of extends the use of React hooks to the Redux world.
 Instead of relying on the `connect` HOC to bring in state and action creators to components, I chose to use `useSelector` and `useDispatch` for these two roles.
 On top of dovetailing nicely with the React hooks, I believe these Redux hooks make the intent of the code more explicit; the function files also end up somewhat simpler.

+### CSS

+I have tried to organize the stylesheets based on the [BEM methodology](http://getbem.com/introduction/), which layers selectors into Blocks, Elements and Modifiers.
+One advantage is a very flat structure, with few if any questions about specificity.
+On the other hand, class names tend to get quite big and I am essentially not benefiting from React's component structure.
+I am not strongly attached to BEM; it is just a set of guidelines I happen to know a bit about, so I used them.